walshmm/qmcpack/docs/running_docker.rst

 Running Docker Containers
 -------------------------

 1. **Install the Docker engine**: install the latest version of the `Docker <https://www.docker.com/get-started>`_ engine for your system.
 Please see the documentation for different Linux distros `here <https://docs.docker.com/engine/install/#server>`_.
+Check your platform specific latest documentation as the `docker` engine service might not be automatically started (e.g. Windows Subsystem for Linux, WSL) and additional steps might be required.
+Example: your system might be restarted, or your username must be added to the `docker` group.

-   After installation run the following command to verify the Docker engine is properly installed. **Note**: restart your system if necessary.
+   After installation run the following command to verify the Docker engine is properly installed.

    .. code-block:: bash

       docker run hello-world

 2. **Pull an image** (optional, see 3): once Docker is properly installed and running on your system, use the following command to download a QMCPACK image and tag: